Geoffrey Prime: Life

 Prime was positively vetted and approved for security clearance in September 1968.
 His security clearance was subsequently reviewed in 1973, 1974, and 1976, being passed on each occasion.
-In November 1972, Prime consulted a psychiatrist, who subsequently cast doubt on Prime's mental stability.
-Prime refrained from reporting his psychiatric appointments, in concern over his security clearance being revoked.
+In November 1972, Prime consulted a psychiatrist, who subsequently cast doubt on his mental stability.
+Prime refrained from reporting his psychiatric appointments, because of concern over his security clearance being revoked.

-He returned to Britain to work for Government Communications Headquarters (GCHQ), and became a translator with the London Processing Group (LPG) at St. Dunstan's Hill in the City of London.
+He returned to Britain to work for Government Communications Headquarters (GCHQ), and became a translator with the London Processing Group (LPG) at St Dunstan's Hill in the City of London.
 The LPG processed and translated material obtained by telephone intercepts and bugging by the British secret agencies.
 Prime started at the LPG in late 1968; he was part of a new group of entrants to LPG, recruited to replace older employees who joined during the Second World War.

 In the mid-1970s, LPG moved to Cheltenham, the home of GCHQ, with Prime moving there in March 1976.
-He was part of the J30 section of J Division 'Special SIGINT' at GCHQ, which dealt with Soviet intelligence, and one of three officers with access to a vault at J Division, from which he was able to take documents home to photograph, and photocopy documents at will.
+He was part of the J30 section of J Division 'Special SIGINT' at GCHQ, which dealt with Soviet intelligence, and one of three officers with access to a vault in J Division, from which he was able to take documents home to photograph, and photocopy documents at will.
 In June 1976, he was promoted to Higher Intelligence Specialist in J Division and moved to lead a team of transcribers in J25, another part of the division.

 In November 1976, Prime was moved to another section that focused on the intelligence analysis of transcribed material and appointed as Personal Security Supervisor for his section.
-He had to deliver lectures in his new role and failed to appear for a lecture on 22 September 1977, resigning shortly afterwards.
+He had to deliver lectures in his new role and failed to appear for a lecture on 22 September 1977, resigning shortly afterward.